Characters of the Marvel Cinematic Universe: M–Z: Reed Richards / Mister Fantastic

-In the alternate universe designated as Earth-838, Richards (portrayed by John Krasinski) is a member of the Fantastic Four and the Illuminati, which seek to pass judgment on Earth-616's Stephen Strange and America Chavez for their roles in the possible destruction of the multiverse.
-However, Richards is killed by Wanda Maximoff via shredding after Maximoff coldly muses that someone will be left alive to raise his children.
+On Earth-838, Reed (portrayed by John Krasinski) is a member of the Fantastic Four and the Illuminati, having been dubbed "the smartest man alive" by his peers.
+The Illuminati seek to pass judgment on Earth-616's Stephen Strange and America Chavez for their roles in the possible destruction of the multiverse.
+However, Reed is killed by Wanda Maximoff via shredding after Maximoff coldly muses that someone will be left alive to raise his children.